 - Flavorings and spices: The broth is spicy and bursting with flavors.

 - Red pepper flakes: I have used quite a lot of them!
-If spice is not your thing, adjust the quantity to suit your palate.
+Adjust the quantity to suit your palate.

-- Sugar: Balances the deep flavors.
+- Sugar: For balancing the deep flavors.
 I have used soft brown sugar.
+Raw cane sugar will work too.

 - Toasted sesame seeds - I use white sesame seeds.
 Toast them in a skillet on medium heat until they are light brown.